 6100 (.110″ Wide x .055″ Tall)

 These fellas are the thickest of all frets out there and are as tall as 6105’, so you can see why they get the name ‘Jumbo’.
 Their large size might not suit every guitarist, however, the legendary Rory Gallagher is known to have used them, so they definitely work for some folks.
 In terms of playability, Jumbo Frets make bending much easier and produce a warm tone.
 The downside is people with smaller hands can find them a little uncomfortable.

 Here’s an original Dunlop fret wire chart I found in this excellent guide:

 There’s no perfect choice when it comes to picking a fret size, but it can change the instrument’s playability slightly.

-Short frets like the 6230, 6150 and 6130 are good for people who like to really feel their fingerboard as they play chords.
+Short frets like the 6230, 6150, and 6130 are good for people who really like to feel to fingerboard when they play chords.

 Whereas, jumbo or medium-jumbo frets feel smoother, provide extra sustain, and can let you bend without exerting as much force.
 The downside is, your fingers might feel a bit weird not actually touching the fretboard.